dataiku/dss-plugin-visual-snowparkml/README.md

 ![image](https://github.com/dataiku/dss-plugin-visual-snowparkml/assets/22987725/f9625a12-0bd2-471c-9151-dfb8675df4fa)

 Optionally type the name of a Snowpark-optimized Snowflake warehouse to use for scoring.
 Leave empty to use the Snowflake connection’s default warehouse.
-Note: it’s less needed to use a Snowpark-optimized warehouse for inference compared to training.
 Click “Run”.

 ![Screenshot 2024-02-23 at 9 30 05 AM](https://github.com/dataiku/dss-plugin-visual-snowparkml/assets/22987725/c223ff1b-e054-4c35-981d-bd2066aa0515)